SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 [slide]
 # The Best Movie
 ## Description
-It's Friday night and you're wondering which movie to watch.
+It is Friday night, and you are wondering which movie to watch.

 You decide to write a program to choose it for you.

-Until the command `STOP` you will be receiving titles of your favorite movies.
+Until receiving the command `STOP` you will be given the titles of some of your favorite movies.

 The best movie for you will be the one that has the most points.

-Points are calculated as the sum of the ASCII character values in the movie title.
-(There will not be a case where we have two films with an equal number of points)
+The points are calculated by the sum of the ASCII character values in the movie title.

+There will not be a case where we have two films have an equal amount of points

 Keep in mind the following:
-- For each lowercase letter in the title, you must subtract from the sum twice the length of the movie title.
+- For each lowercase letter from the title, you must subtract from the sum the length of the movie title multiplied by 2.

 - For each uppercase letter in the title, the length of the film's title should be subtracted from the sum.